draialexis/cat_cafe/README.md

 git checkout -b branch-name-that-describes-the-new-feature
 ```

-Regularly, you might want to get all the new code from your master (yeah, we forgot to rename it "main", sorry) branch, to work with an up-to-date codebase:
+Regularly, you might want to get all the new code from your master branch (yeah, we forgot to rename it "main", sorry), to work with an up-to-date codebase:

 ```bash
 git pull --rebase origin master